Maeve Binchy’s Aches & Pains

 Shay Linehan has captured the essence of Maeve’s book in this sensitive, laugh-out-loud adaptation.
 The play is set in a recuperation ward where two post-operative ‘hippies’, Ann and Stan, try to figure out the best way to tackle life, armed only with a plastic hip and a positive attitude.

 This adaptation has played to full houses here in Dalkey Castle on numerous occasions.
-The Dalkey production will also be staged in the 25th ASPECTS Literary Festival in Bangor Co.
+The Dalkey production was also staged in the 25th ASPECTS Literary Festival in Bangor Co.
 Down in September 2016.

 We are deeply indebted to Gordon Snell who has been a stalwart supporter of this and other projects here in the Heritage Centre.